Each year on Christmas Eve, we have a candle-lighting service at our church. It is something I’ve come to love. And here’s why.

 May peace reign over your household in Jesus’ name.

 There is more to the Christmas Story than manger scenes and star-and-angel motifs.
-Discover four ways in which all believers should worship our beloved Savior when you watch Bayless’ message, “Worship the King,” today.
+Discover four ways in which all believers should worship our beloved Savior when you request Bayless’ message, “Worship the King,” today.
+This resource is available on CD, DVD, or MP3.